bedroom

 Cozy guest bedroom ideas feel flexible when lamps dim to match different moods.
 Choose matching bedside lamps so the room feels balanced and calm.
 A 10-inch shade keeps light soft and controlled.
 Use dimmable LED bulbs at 2700K for a warm glow.
 Keep lamp bases slim so they do not crowd the nightstands.

-Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades.
-This guide focuses on soft textures, warm light, and practical comfort details that make a welcoming guest room feel effortless.
-Use the ideas to refresh a spare bedroom or make a multipurpose space more inviting..
-Dimmer-ready lamps for layered lighting
+Cozy guest bedroom ideas help visitors feel cared for with simple, thoughtful upgrades that work in apartments and small spaces alike.
+This guide covers soft textures, warm lighting, and practical comfort details that make a welcoming guest room feel effortless, even on a budget.
+Whether you want to refresh a spare bedroom or make a multipurpose room more inviting for overnight guests, these renter-friendly ideas keep setup easy and results impressive..
+Ceramic bedside lamp with linen shade and

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a guest bedroom nightstand with dimmable lamp and book.
 Materials: ceramic lamp base, linen shade, painted wood, cotton bedding.
 Warm low lamp light, creamy whites with soft amber accents.
 Mood: gentle, restful, welcoming.
 Shallow depth of field with sharp product detail.
 Balanced minimalist composition, soft shadows, visible room context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 12, CFG: 1.4, Resolution: 768x1024.